Things You Need To Know Before You Visit Qatar

 Oil Industry

-Oil provides for well over 90% of government revenues and its income has averaged about three times the actual expenditure.
-In the World Bank preliminary assessment for 1975 Qatar was placed the third richest state in the world per capita on an estimated calculation of some 45,000 indigenous Qataris sharing an oil income of some $25 billion a year.
-With the current production level of 500,000 bpd, Qatar’s oil reserve should last another 30 years.
-Its natural gas deposits are estimated to contain 70-100 trillion cubic feet.
-The State runs a generous aid program and invests the surplus as precaution when oil runs out.
-Major projects include a natural gas liquid (NGL) plant at Umm Said built at the cost of $80 million but was destroyed by fire following an explosion in 1977.
-The rebuilt plant with an annual capacity of some 876,000 tons of propane, butane and naphtha, is expected to resume production shortly.
-A major petrochemical plant is due to go on stream very soon and will produce 300,000 tons of ethylene for conversion into polyethylene per year.
-Other projects include a $400 million steel mill with a capacity of 400,000 tons, a small oil refinery, a power generation, water distillation plants and two cement plants.
+The State runs a generous aid program and invests its surplus as a precaution for when oil runs out.
+Major projects include a natural gas liquid (NGL) plant at Umm Said, built at a cost of $80 million but destroyed by fire following an explosion in 1977.
+The rebuilt plant, with an annual capacity of around 876,000 tons of propane, butane, and naphtha, is expected to resume production soon.
+A major petrochemical plant, which will produce 300,000 tons of ethylene annually for conversion into polyethylene, is also due to begin operations shortly.
+Other significant projects include a $400 million steel mill with a capacity of 400,000 tons, a small oil refinery, power generation and water distillation plants, and two cement plants.

 Economy an Industry